react-native-tvos/react-native-tvos/README.md

   - `onFocus` will be executed when the touchable view goes into focus
   - `onBlur` will be executed when the touchable view goes out of focus
-  - `onPress` will be executed when the touchable view is actually selected by pressing the "select" button on the TV remote.
+  - `onPress` will be executed when the touchable view is actually selected by pressing the "select" button on the TV remote (center button on Apple TV remote, or center button on Android TV DPad).
+  - `onLongPress` will be executed twice if the "select" button is held down for a length of time.
+The two events passed into `onLongPress()` will have different values for their `eventKeyAction` property, 0 for key down (start) and 1 for key up (end).

 - _Pressable controls_: The `Pressable` API works with TV.
 Additional `onFocus` and `onBlur` props are provided to allow you to customize behavior when a Pressable enters or leaves focus.
 Similar to the `pressed` state that is true while a user is pressing the component on a touchscreen, the `focused` state will be true when it is focused on TV.  `PressableExample` in RNTester has been modified appropriately.
+The `onPress()` and `onLongPress()` methods work the same way as with `Touchable` components.

 - _TV remote/keyboard input_: Application code that needs to implement custom handling of TV remote events can create an instance of `TVEventHandler` and listen for these events.
 For a more convenient API, we provide `useTVEventHandler`.